Browse by Medical Category

 The focused year represents an important and valuable opportunity to pursue a year of subspecialty training in the fourth year of residency.
 During the focused year, the resident is given experience comparable to a clinical fellow in the subspecialty, with equal exposure to the variety of modalities and procedures.
 During the focused year, residents take call only in the subspecialty area(s) they have chosen for the focused year.

-In addition to daily teaching that occurs during the department's clinical activities, residents are provided a high-quality, organized curriculum of "hot seat" case discussion conferences, lectures, and subspecialty conferences that provide a broad exposure to the many facets of radiology.
+In addition to daily teaching that occurs during the department's clinical activities, residents are provided a high-quality, organized curriculum of case discussion conferences, lectures, and subspecialty conferences that provide a broad exposure to the many facets of radiology.

 Morning case conference